Laragear/Poke/README.md

 This will inject the script into the route response if there is an input with a CSRF token.
 You can also apply this to a [route group](https://laravel.com/docs/routing#route-groups).

-You may want to use the `force` option to forcefully inject the script at the end of the `<body>` tag, regardless of the CSRF token presence.
-This may be handy when you expect to dynamically load forms on a view after its loaded.
+You may want to use the `force` option to forcefully inject the script at the end of the `<body>` tag, regardless of the CSRF token input presence.
+This may be handy when you expect to dynamically load forms on a view after its loaded, or SPA.

 ```php
 use Illuminate\Support\Facades\Route;